This article is intended as an overview of the contents of a separation agreement.

 Provision for divorce

-If this agreement is intended as a precursor to divorce, this section ensures that both parties agree to this intention and the time-scale for proceedings.
+If this agreement is intended as a precursor to divorce, this section ensures that both parties agree to this intention.
 It also states that they intend use this agreement as a basis for their divorce settlement.

 The Net Lawman agreement then covers some clauses which will make it flexible to change in circumstance and fair in the eyes of the law, and provides a space in which the separating couple put their signatures.

-We have another article that might be of interest on why and when to use a separation agreement.
+We have another article that might be of interest on when and why to use a separation agreement.